 Pagina 24

-Voor spaarprogramma, online catalogussen en flyers zie het Online Touch CMS systeem.
-Met de mogelijkheid voor een webwinkel in uw presentaties.
+Voor sportbladen, online clubbladen en kranten zie het Online Touch content management system systeem.
+Met de mogelijkheid voor een webshop in uw presentaties.

 Sport & Geneeskunde nummer 5 | November 2013 Lees publicatie 26Home